AlexSiow/GettingAndCleaningData/CodeBook.md

 ### tGravityAcc-mean()-Y
 ```
 Description   : The mean of the time domain gravity acceleration signal captured at y axis.
-                In this Tidy Data Set, tGravityAcc-mean()-Y	 is the average for each activity
+                In this Tidy Data Set, each value of tGravityAcc-mean()-Y	 is the average for each
-                and each subject.
+                activity and each subject.
 Class         : Numeric
 Min.          : -0.47989
 1st Qu.       : -0.23319